Are you thinking of becoming a teacher and want to find out more?

 Primary and secondary teachers’ pay rates are competitive.
 The following information can be used as a guide.

-Primary teacher entry salaries are:
+Trained primary teacher entry salaries are:

-Primary teachers will be able to progress to the following salaries after seven years’ service:
+Trained primary teachers will be able to progress to the following salaries after seven years’ service:

-Secondary teacher entry salaries are:
+Trained secondary teacher entry salaries are:

-Secondary teachers will be able to progress to the following salary after seven years’ service:
+Trained secondary teachers will be able to progress to the following salary after seven years’ service:

 In order to progress up the salary scale a teacher must demonstrate that they have met the applicable professional standard.
 Their school’s board of trustees (often delegated to the school principal) must attest that the teacher has met this standard.

 Schools can also allocate ‘units’ to teachers in management positions or to those with extra responsibilities.
 Each unit is worth $4,000 and is paid on top of a teacher’s base salary.
-Higher qualifications, such as a subject or specialist degree held in addition to a teaching qualification, can lead to a higher starting salary and enable progression to the top of the scale sooner.

 All teaching qualifications in New Zealand must go through a quality approval process and be approved by the New Zealand Teachers Council to ensure that graduates are eligible to apply for registration.